-where $\mathbf{t}$ is the number of radiation lengths in the material.
+where t is the number of interaction lengths in the material.
 The process goes on until all the particles have reached the critical energy.
-From this point on the electrons in the shower lose energy by ionizing the material around them and get absorbed.
+From this point on the shower electrons lose energy by ionizing the material around them and get absorbed.
 Photons keep pair-creating until their energy is below 1 MeV after which point they lose energy only via the Compton and the Photoelectric effects.
 Obviously this is an approximation but a good one.

-Next we can calculate at which point we will have reached the maximum number of particles.
-The average energy of each particle at a depth of t-radiation lengths is:
+Next we can calculate at which point we will have reached the maximum number of particles:

+The average energy of each particle at depth t-radiation lengths is: